pheki/xts-mode/README.md

 [XTS block mode](https://en.wikipedia.org/wiki/Disk_encryption_theory#XEX-based_tweaked-codebook_mode_with_ciphertext_stealing_(XTS)) implementation in rust.
 Currently only 128-bit (16-byte) algorithms are supported, if you require other sizes, please open an issue.
-Note that AES-256 uses 128-bit blocks, so it should work as is.

 ## Examples: